 - Filing a trust contest proceeding.
 If the matter cannot be resolved between the heirs and trustee, the heirs can file a petition contesting the trust with the New York Surrogate Court.
 A trust contest proceeding must be filed with the Court no later than six years after the settlor’s death.

 If you are a trustee or beneficiary facing potential legal action over a trust, you should seek legal advice from an NYC estate litigation attorney immediately.
-Contact our law firm today to tell us more about your dispute in your initial consultation.
+Contact our law firm today to tell us more about your dispute in your free initial consultation.